gdbroman/broman.blog/about.md

 I'm gonna have to come back for a more definite answer.

 ## What's your day job?
-I'm an indiehacker - which means I code stuff on the interwebs that generate income.
+I'm an indiehacker, which means I code stuff on the internet.

 I'm also as an engineering student in my spare time, currently based in cold Stockholm.